How Successful Is Cellular Treatment and How Long Will It Last?

 When you purchase health insurance you are buying a product, i.e. health insurance plan.
 The product has a scope that is covered and others that are elective and not covered by these products.
 This is entirely determined by each insurance company.

-Stem cell therapy and other Regenerative Medicine procedures at this time are categorized as elective.
+Cellular Treatment and other Integrative Orthopedics procedures at this time are categorized as elective.
 They are not experimental.